shopware/shopware/src/Docs/_outdated/50-data-inheritance.md

 new OneToManyAssociationField('children', self::class, 'parent_id', false, 'id'))->setFlags(new CascadeDelete(),
 ```

-If all requirements are fulfilled, each field (even associations) can be flagged with `Shopware\Core\Framework\ORM\Write\Flag\Inherited`.
+If all requirements are fulfilled, each field (even associations) can be flagged with `Shopware\Core\Framework\DataAbstractionLayer\Write\Flag\Inherited`.
-In case that a field with this flag is not filled (IS NULL or Association are empty), the ORM uses the parent row to solve the field value.
+In case that a field with this flag is not filled (IS NULL or Association are empty), the DataAbstractionLayer uses the parent row to solve the field value.

 The following examples shows a simple usage of such an inheritance:
 ```